cdillond/gdf/readme.md

 be built.

 gdf should be sufficient for most basic English-language PDF use cases.
-It avoids complexity by purposefully ignoring some of aspects of the PDF specification.
+It avoids complexity by purposefully ignoring some aspects of the PDF specification.
 These omissions may be critical if you need accessibility features or support for multiple languages.

 Understanding the PDF coordinate system can go a long way to simplifying the use of this package.